Attorneys: Ohio State needs to reveal who knew about abuse

 “Why are they anonymous?” asked attorney Ilann Maazel in an interview with The Associated Press on Monday.
 “It’s astounding the number of people who knew and who did nothing or almost nothing.”

+Jordan’s name isn’t mentioned in the report, which said investigators didn’t find documentary evidence that any coaches at Ohio State were aware of the complaints.
+The report also said it couldn’t make conclusive determinations about each allegation about the former coaches.

+A spokesman for Jordan said the report showed he didn’t know about the abuse.

-He also said the report “only scratches the surface” because Strauss would have seen thousands of athletes and students during his career and that it’s likely there are many more victims who have not come forward.
+Maazel said the report “only scratches the surface” because Strauss would have seen thousands of athletes and students during his career and that it’s likely there are many more victims who have not come forward.

 “If the university wants to come clean, tell us how many people Dr. Strauss had access to,” Maazel said.